 It is common practice to have annual financial audits completed by a third party.
 The ideal engagement for a Security Audit is when a third party partners with your existing IT person/department/MSP to validate what is being done and comprehensively reviews your security controls from start to finish.
 This is more likely to provide an unbiased and valuable assessment.
 The process must avoid any “blame game” mentality and sincerely understand how difficult it is to consistently configure and manage security controls.
 A Security Consultation and Security Audit makes financial sense – it gives you the data to make informed decisions on how to invest to best meet the security needs of your business and not waste money.

-The Vulnerability Assessment is a comprehensive engagement of not only internal and external network scans but examining patching success, particularly third-party patching which many businesses struggle to keep current2; Comparing your policies with what you are doing and with best practices in crucial areas like password management, the principle of least privilege, and validation of other security mechanisms implemented at your business; Addressing your compliance regulations (ex.
-HIPAA, PCI, SOC2, CMMC).
+The Risk Assessment is a comprehensive engagement of not only internal and external network scans but examining patching success, particularly third-party patching which many businesses struggle to keep current2; Comparing your documented policies with what you are doing and with best practices in crucial areas like password management, the principle of least privilege, and validation of other security mechanisms implemented at your business; Addressing your compliance regulations (ex.
+HIPAA, PCI, SOC2, CMMC, NIST, Cyber Insurance).

-As a result of your Vulnerability Assessment, you should have a comprehensive technical report, asset report, threat identification, prioritized gap analysis and a work plan for remediation of any vulnerabilities, and an executive briefing to summarize your overall security posture.
+As a result of your Risk Assessment, you should have a comprehensive technical report, asset report, threat identification, prioritized gap analysis and a plan of action for remediation of any vulnerabilities or compliance gaps, and an executive briefing to summarize your overall security posture.

-For most businesses, a full Vulnerability Assessment should take place yearly.
+For most businesses, a full Risk Assessment should take place yearly.
 Additional Internal and/or External Vulnerability Scan may be needed to validate the integrity of your network when changes occur in your environment.
-Those under compliance or increased security needs, ongoing monitoring with Managed Security Services are often required.
+Those under compliance or increased security needs, ongoing security monitoring and recurring audits of compliance are often required.

 The Layers of Data Security

-The AME Group Security Services Team believes Vulnerability Assessments should do much more than provide an automated scan of your network.
+The AME Group Security Services Team believes Risk Assessments should do much more than provide an automated scan of your network.

-The AME Group believes a comprehensive approach to performing a network vulnerability assessment provides actionable information to the IT department and the business management team.
+The AME Group believes a comprehensive approach to performing the assessment provides actionable information to the IT department, the business management team, and executive leadership.
 Our process identifies gaps that exist in current controls and will detail recommendations on prioritization and actions to close those gaps.

 Let our years of expertise add another level of safety to your business processes.

-The AME Group is also a Managed IT Services Provider but we keep our Security Services division at arm’s length to provide a level of independence between the staff that configures and maintains a network from the staff that assesses and audits the security of that same network.
-Whether it is a consulting engagement or as a more long-term services provider, The AME Group Security Services Team is well-prepared to assist you.
+The AME Group Security Services Team provides a level of independence between the staff that configures and maintains a network from the staff that assesses and audits the security of that same network.
+Whether it is a consulting engagement, stand-alone project, or monthly recurring services, The AME Group Security Services Team is well-prepared to assist you.

 - Asset Identification